GaurangTandon/MarkdownShortcutsForSE/README.md

 # Markdown Shortcuts for StackExchange
-*insert latex commands more quickly by keybindings*

-This simple userscript aims to give users some quick key bindings to speed up the process of editing mathjax/chem/etc. into posts.
+This  userscript gives users some quick key bindings to speed up the process of editing mathjax/chem/etc. into posts.

 **Example usage**: (the hotkeys are customizable!)